HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 ![SWB Workspace Creation Expected Failure](../../res/images/Status-DenySWBWorkspaceCreation.png)

-### Step 5D.
+### Step 5D - Optional.
 Adjust Project Budget

-This step is optional if you need to update the project budget settings.
+Follow these instructions if you need to update the project budget settings.

 - [ ] Go to Service: [AWS CloudFormation](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/)
 - [ ] Select the [*Stacks*](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks) menu option on the left side
 - [ ] Select the stack created in Step 5C and press on button *Update* to adjust the parameters.
 Please note the changes will take up to 24 hours to reflect in AWS Budgets in terms of alerts and actions.

-### Step 5E.
+### Step 5E - Optional.
 Remove Project Budget Control

-This step is optional if you need to remove the project budget control policy after e.g. increasing your budget.
+Follow these instructions if you need to remove the project budget control policy after e.g. increasing your budget.

 - [ ] Go to Service: [AWS Identity and Access Management](https://us-east-1.console.aws.amazon.com/iamv2/home)
 - [ ] Select the [*Roles*](https://us-east-1.console.aws.amazon.com/iamv2/home#/roles) menu option on the left side